 Your proxy must allow actual plain TCP connections (not just HTTP) on port 1935, as well as HTTP on port 80 and HTTPS on port 443 to the VoiceThread servers, as defined above.

-You must accept e-mail from the voicethread.com domain.
+You must accept e-mail from the voicethread.com and amazonses.com domains.
 Please note that VoiceThread e-mail is easy to verify, as we have implemented a number of e-mail authentication technologies (DKIM and SPF).

 If you are using a Barracuda Networks anti-spam appliance, please make sure to specifically whitelist voicethread.com; the Barracuda device may otherwise be prone to false positives.